Surfing

 2 min

-Discovery of Nazare with Garrett McNamara
+Discovery of Nazaré with Garrett McNamara

-Garrett McNamara is widely recognized for putting Nazaré on the map as a world-class big wave, and since first venturing to Portugal in the mid-2000s the Hawaiian has dedicated his life to surfing Nazaré.
-Fostering the sleepy fishing village as a mecca for the big wave community in the process.
-One of the first to have consistently surfed Praia do Norte on its biggest days, McNamara worked tirelessly alongside the Nazaré community to ensure the necessary safety protocols were developed and put in place.
-It is fitting that McNamara was the first to set a world record at Nazaré, when he rode a 78ft (23.8m) wave in November 2011.
+One of the first to have consistently surfed Praia do Norte on its biggest days, McNamara worked tirelessly alongside the Nazaré community to ensure the necessary protocols were developed and put in place.
+It is fitting that McNamara was the first to set a world record at Nazaré, when he rode a 78-foot (23.8m) wave on November 1, 2011.

 05